Ferdinand Bac

 Ferdinand-Sigismond Bach, known as Ferdinand Bac, (15 August 1859, Stuttgart, Germany - 18 November 1952, Compiegne, France) was a German-French cartoonist, artist and writer, son of an illegitimate nephew of the Emperor Napoleon.
 As a young man, he mixed in the fashionable world of Paris of the Belle Époque, and was known for his caricatures, which appeared in popular journals.

-He also traveled widely in Europe and the Mediterranean.
+He also travelled widely in Europe and the Mediterranean.
 In his fifties, he began a career as a landscape gardener.
 The gardens that he created at Les Colombières in Menton on the French Riviera are now designated as a Monument Historique.
 He also wrote voluminously about social, historical and political subjects, but his work has been largely forgotten.

 Youth

 Ferdinand-Sigismond Bach was born in Stuttgart on 15 August 1859.
 His father, Karl Philipp Heinrich Bach (1811-1870), was a geologist, cartographer and landscape architect, the illegitimate son of Jérôme Bonaparte, King of Westphalia.
 Ferdinand was born of a second marriage of his father with Sabina Ludovica de Stetten, daughter of Baron Sigismund-Ferdinand Stetten.
 The baron, born in 1772 in Bohemia, had attended the Congress of Vienna and told his memories to his grandson.
 Ferdinand Bac, a second cousin of Napoleon III, was raised on the margin of the court of the Second Empire.

 Early career

 A few years after the collapse of the regime, he chose to leave Germany and his mother to live a quiet but bohemian life in Paris.
 He was introduced to the Parisian salon society by his godfather Arsène Houssaye and Prince Napoleon, and became a fashionable artist.
 Ferdinand Bac's friends and acquaintances included Adolphe Thiers, Léon Gambetta, Richard Wagner, Victor Hugo, Hippolyte Taine, Auguste de Villiers de L'Isle-Adam, Paul Verlaine, Maurice Barrès, Jules Barbey d'Aurevilly, Alphonse Daudet, Guy de Maupassant, Giuseppe Verdi, Charles Gounod and Pierre de Nolhac.

 Ferdinand Bac's early drawings were published in the satirical weekly La Caricature, edited between 1880 and 1890 by Albert Robida, himself a cartoonist.
 Robida acted more as a friend than as a boss to Bac and other cartoonists working for the journal.
 Bac became one of the leading designers and cartoonists of his time, with a reputation equal to contemporaries such as Robida, Job, Sem, Jean-Louis Forain and Caran d'Ache.

-Bac's cartoon were often risqué, and reflected contemporary Parisian attitudes towards sex.
+Bac's cartoons were often risqué and reflected contemporary Parisian attitudes towards sex.
 His 1892 drawing Femmes Automatiques for La Vie Parisienne depicted a collection of women in different roles who could be animated by inserting a coin.
 It implies that in addition to their legitimate roles as dancer, chambermaid, actress and so on, the women would provide sexual services at varying prices.
 An erotic illustration for the same journal in 1899 showed a woman wrapped in snakes.

 Bac often drew pictures of models posing for artists that suggested an intimate relationship.